HongxinXiang/IEM/README.md

-**Note:** The multi-view 3D images used in the pre-training stage are in RGB format, and the multi-view 3D images used in the distillation stage are in GBR format.
+**Note:** The multi-view 3D images used in the pre-training stage are in RGB format, and the multi-view 3D images used in the distillation stage are in BGR format.
 Since there is data augmentation of grayscale images in the pre-training stage, we do not distinguish between RGB and BGR in distillation stage.
-If you want to convert the GBR format to RBG format for downstream tasks, please convert the format yourself: [BGR2RGB](https://note.nkmk.me/en/python-opencv-bgr-rgb-cvtcolor/).
+If you want to convert the BGR format to RBG format for downstream tasks, please use the parameter `--img_type BGR`.